The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: System and Numerical Approach

 \section{System and Numerical Approach}

 I study structural and kinetic properties of systems of binary hard disks in 2D using the EDMD software developed by Smallenburg~\cite{smallenburg2022efficient}.
 The algorithms were appropriately modified for use in 2D, see the ESI~\cite{ESI}.
-In this variant of EDMD, the system is thermalized and maintained at a reduced temperature of $T = 1$.
-The choice of parameters is such that in the limit of $\phi \downarrow 0$ the diffusion coefficient of the particles is given by $D = 1$.
-That is, the reduced time is expressed in the diffusion time.
+This variant of EDMD works in the canonical ($NAT$) ensemble~\footnote{Variants of EDMD that solve for Brownian dynamics are possible~\cite{scala2007event}.
+Here, the thermalization is introduced by redrawing the velocity of a random selection of particles from the Maxwell-Boltzmann distribution.}.
+The choice of parameters is such that in the limit of $\phi \downarrow 0$ the (extrapolated) diffusion coefficient of the particles is (typically) given by $D = 1$~\footnote{Note that the collision rate for small $\phi$ is itself small, given the low density of particles.
+As such, the algorithm does not reproduce diffusion correctly in the limit $\phi \downarrow 0$, which can result in a strong increase of the diffusion coefficient at low $\phi$.
+This effect is present is in some of the data, but not shown here.}.
+That is, the reduced time is expressed in terms of the bare diffusion time and I verified that this was the case.

-The investigated systems consist of a 50:50 mixture of small and large discs, for which two particles (indexed $i$ and $j$) interact \textit{via} the pair-interaction potential
+The investigated systems consist of a 1:1 mixture of small and large discs, for which two particles (indexed $i$ and $j$) interact \textit{via} the pair-interaction potential

 where $r$ measures the center-to-center distance and $\sigma_{i}$ and $\sigma_{j}$ are the respective particle diameters.
 I will refer to the diameter of the largest particles as $\sigma$ and write the diameter of the small particles as $R \sigma$, with $R \le 1$ the diameter ratio.
 Throughout this paper, I will flexibly label graphs by either $R$ or $R^{-1}$, where the latter is often a more precise notation because of parameter choices made in my study.
 That is, $R^{-1} = 1.7$ has a preference over the notation $R \approx 0.5882352941\cdots$.